 Overlooking the need for speed with your sales enablement can bring you costly results.

-For example, your chances of qualifying a lead is 100 times lower if you connect them within the first 30 minutes after initial contact, versus the first five minutes.
+For example, your chances of qualifying a lead are 100 times lower if you connect them within the first 30 minutes after initial contact, versus the first five minutes.

 3. You Aren’t Generating Enough Leads